-The first operational deployment for the Triton, which will operate in concert with the manned Boeing P-8A Poseidon maritime multimission aircraft, is scheduled for 2018.
 The US Navy is expected to buy 68 Tritons UAS.
 The Royal Australian Air Force (RAAF) is expected to procure up to seven Tritons, and Japan has also been named as a potential customer.
 The U.S. State Department has approved Germany’s request to buy four Northrop Grumman MQ-4C Triton unmanned maritime surveillance aircraft.

 The MQ-4C is a high-altitude, long-endurance UAS suitable for conducting continuous sustained operations over an area of interest at long ranges.
 The UAS can be deployed in a range of missions such as maritime surveillance, battle damage assessment, port surveillance and communication relay.
 It will also support other units of naval aviation to conduct maritime interdiction, anti-surface warfare (ASuW), battle-space management and targeting missions.

 It will provide the high-altitude, theater-spanning coverage that cues more tactically-focused the manned, land-based P-8 Poseidon aircraft and the Unmanned Carrier-Launched Airborne Surveillance & Strike (UCLASS) drone.
 In addition to broad-area maritime surveillance, the Triton also supports search-and-rescue missions, and assists the P-8 aircraft in anti-submarine warfare (ASW) using a variety of electro-optical sensors and a surface-search radar system.
 Operators of both platforms have the ability to chat and collaborate during these missions.